Program Manager, Provider Education

 Our company strives to create a workplace that fosters learning, growth, and community.
 The spirit of teamwork, innovative ideas, and the dedication of (c) Management, Inc. staff are the foundation of our company’s more than 40 years of success.

 The Program Manager is an integral member of the Provider Education team, acting as a lead and liaison for education projects and providing a broad range of support to the portfolio of education programs and the membership within a national oncology nonprofit organization, The Association of Community Cancer Centers (ACCC).
 The Program Manager serves as project lead to plan, implement, and assess multiple components for the projects according to the specifications, while adhering to project scope, timelines and budget.
 The Program Manager cross-collaborates with all internal departments to produce education and resources targeted toward multidisciplinary cancer care teams.
 In addition, they are responsible for analyzing project risks and adapting resource allocation until successful project completion including management of funder expectations and management of external vendors and consultants.
 The Program Manager represents the client organizations through various outreach efforts by attending external conferences, presenting client work and fostering partnerships with external partner organizations.
 The Program Manager serves as the primary lead on their projects and collaborates closely across the Provider Education portfolio with internal and external stakeholders.
 The Program Manager is responsible for setting and managing expectations, highlighting and resolving issues, ensuring regular communications and managing internal and external activities to achieve program, department and organizational goals.

-This position reports to the Assistant Director of Research Programs, Provider Education.
+This position reports to the Assistant Director of Education Programs on the Provider Education team.